 When the useful life of your bike or its components is over, continued use is hazardous.
 Every bike and its component parts have a finite life.
 The length of that life will vary with the construction and materials used in the frame and components, the maintenance and care the frame and components receive and the type and amount of use to which the frame and components are subjected.
 Use in competitive events, trick riding, ramp riding, jumping, aggressive riding, riding on severe terrain, riding in severe climates, riding with heavy loads, commercial activities and other types of non-standard use can dramatically shorten the life of the frame and components.
 Any one or a combination of these conditions may result in an unpredictable failure.
-All aspects of use being identical, lightweight bikes and their components you are making a trade-off, favouring the higher performance that comes with lighter weight over longevity.
+All aspects of use being identical, lightweight bikes and their components will usually have a shorter life than heavier bikes and their components.
+In selecting a lightweight bike or components you are making a trade-off, favouring the higher performance that comes with lighter weight over longevity.
 So if you choose lightweight, high performance equipment be sure to have it inspected frequently.